juandjara/wafrn-rn/README.md

 These are the values that will be used to sign the resulting apk or aab file with your `upload key`.
 You can see more info about this in the [Android documentation](https://developer.android.com/studio/publish/app-signing#generate-key).

 The `WAFRN_UPLOAD_STORE_FILE` variable is a path relative to the `android/app/` directory inside this repo pointing to the keystore file.
 Make sure the path is correct and the file exists before running the build.
+This file should not be included in version control.

 Then, you can run the following command to build the production release: